titiksha01/Covid19-Tracker-India/README.md

 # Covid19-Tracker-India
-A Kotlin applicatuon that keeps a track of confirmed, active, recovered and deceased cases of Covid-19 in all states of India.
+A Kotlin application that keeps a track of confirmed, active, recovered and deceased cases of Covid-19 in all states of India.